marwijn/aurelia-ion-rangeslider/readme.md

 ## Aurelia CLI config

 skinModern theme is used here but you can use whatever theme you like.
+Add the following to the dependencies in aurelia.json:

 ```json
 "jquery",